Microservices vs Monoliths Part 5: Common Pitfalls and How to Avoid Them

 Ignoring Data Gravity

 Data has gravity — functionality tends to cluster around data.
 Many teams underestimate how challenging it becomes to maintain data consistency across service boundaries, especially when transactions span multiple services.
+We've seen this trip up even experienced architects.

-Common data-related mistakes:
+Common data-related mistakes we encounter:

 • Creating services that need real-time access to other services' data